drhbigdave/ds-notes-pandas-machine_learning/pandas.md

 ##### DataFrames****

 #### EDA and Cleanup
+- **Capture the process for doing a for loop for things like k number or autocorr lag
+- **Capture resample function
+- **Capture rolling_mean function
+some of ^ covered in feb 1 slide deck

 - filter with a comparision operator, then take perform a function/method -  the arithmatic mean of numeric column as per the filter, here printing rather than saving anywhere:
 ```